-In addition to the documents annexed hereto, the copies of the following documents will be open for inspection at the Registered Office of the Company between 11:00 a.m. to 01:00 p.m. on all working days, except Saturdays, Sundays and Public Holidays, up to 1 (one) day prior to the date of the Tribunal Convened Meeting.
+In addition to the documents annexed hereto, the copies of the following documents will be open for inspection at the Registered Office of the Company between 11:00 a.m. to 01:00 p.m. on all working days, except Saturdays, Sundays and Public Holidays, up to 1 (one) day prior to the date of the Tribunal Convened meeting.

-These documents are also available on the website of the Company, i.e., www.tril.co.in.
+These documents are also available on website of the Company, i.e., www.tril.co.in.

 - I. Copies of the latest audited financial statements of Applicant Company. - II.
-Copy of the order of Tribunal dated 12th March, 2020 and 2nd November, 2020 - III.
-Copy of Scheme of Compromise or Arrangement - IV.
-Memorandum and Articles of Association of the Applicant Company - V. The certificate issued by Auditor of the company to the effect that the accounting treatment, if any, proposed in the scheme of compromise or arrangement is in conformity with the Accounting Standards prescribed under Section 133 of the Companies Act, 2013 - VI.
-Form No. GNL-1 filed by the Applicant Company with the Ministry of Corporate Affairs, evidencing filing of the scheme. - VII.
+Copy of the order of Tribunal dated 12th March, 2020 and 2nd November, 2020. - III.
+Copy of Scheme of Compromise or Arrangement. - IV.
+Memorandum and Articles of Association of the Applicant Company. - V. The certificate issued by Auditor of the company to the effect that the accounting treatment, if any, proposed in the scheme of compromise or arrangement is in conformity with the Accounting Standards prescribed under Section 133 of the Companies Act, 2013. - VI.
+Form No. GNL-1 filed by the Applicant Company with the Ministry of Corporate Affairs, evidencing filing of the scheme.

+VII.
 Register of Directors and key Managerial Personnel and their Shareholding.

+,

+Copy of Scheme of Enclosed to this Notice.

+Compromise or Arrangement

+Contracts or Agreements Nil

+material to the compromise

+or arrangement

-A statement to the effect that The person to whom this notice is sent may vote in the persons to whom the the meeting either in person or through Authorised notice issued may vote in the Representative. meeting either in person or through Authorised Representative.
+A statement to the effect that The person to whom this notice is sent may vote in

+the persons to whom the the meeting either in person or through Authorised

+notice issued may vote in the Representative.

+meeting either in person or

+through Authorised

+Representative.